dockerian/js-ui/vue/src/README.md

   - aggregated build and env settings
   - basic project version and description (from [package.json](./package.json))
   - project information (name, manager, api, and etc.)
-  - application data (e.g. valid DDoS domain states)
+  - application data (e.g. valid state constants)

 And the menu configuration is mapping to the route names and paths.
   - `router` is using routes from `@/router/appRoutes`